This website requires JavaScript.

 Pavilion 3: a spectacular pavilion

 Pavilion 3 is designed as a large, flexible space that can adapt to a wide range of layouts.
-Thanks to its impressive height, it can host conferences, concerts and sporting events.
+Thanks to its impressive height, it can host any type of event.

 26-Paris-Expo-VUE 05-PAV 2 3 Allee centrale-sans-fleurs-05_0.1.jpg